 For our adventures in civilization, we enjoyed a couple of forays into the little town of Winthrop (population 393).
 Once an aging little mining town, Winthrop reinvented itself in the mid-70s as a Western-themed town, replete with false Western storefronts, wooden sidewalks, and hitching posts.
 This is ordinarily the kind of place we avoid (assuming it to be a prime tourist trap), but somehow, Winthrop has managed to skirt tackiness, and comes off as charming.

 We enjoyed a stroll through town one evening, followed by a delicious tapas-style dinner and cocktails at the cozy Copper Glance.
 And we stopped by the Rocking Horse Bakery and coffee shop on the morning we set out to hike Pipestone Canyon for delicious gluten-free lemon curd muffins and espresso.

 Pearrygin Lake State Park was the perfect location for our explorations of the North Cascades and the Methow Valley.
 It’s a pretty park on the shores of Pearrygin Lake, with plenty of shade for hot days and an interesting 3-mile trail that traverses the hillside and a picturesque old homestead.

-Note that there are two campgrounds here; the east campground is further along the access road and is the nicer of the two, with larger, more level, shady sites.
-The west campground was apparently originally an old RV park; the sites are much closer together.
-Electric/water/sewer hookups available; Verizon was decent.
+There are two campgrounds here: the east campground is further along the access road and is the nicer of the two, with larger, more level, shady sites.
+The west campground was apparently originally an old RV park and the sites are much closer together.
+The campground offers full hookups and Verizon coverage was good.
 Our positive experience was probably because we camped there mid-week in mid-June.
 We’ve heard that weekends and summer are crazy.